willstall/portfolio_2022/content/article/subtle_intro.md

 On that particular Friday, in a complete fit of melancholy and despair, I challenged myself to be a version of my old self.
 I wanted to feel alive again with creative energy and purpose.
 I needed to know that I wasn't just chasing a shadow, I needed to know that I'd grown.
 I needed to know I could still make beautiful things.
 I needed to reflect on what had just happened.

-Mostly, I needed to escape create my own world.
+Mostly, I needed to escape to a world of impossible beauty, impossible existence, and impossible possibilities.